OCA/account-financial-reporting/mis_builder_analytic_filter/README.rst

 Known issues / Roadmap
 ======================

-While useful as is, we are aware that such analytic filtering may need to be customized heavily depending on the customer context.
+* While useful as is, we are aware that such analytic filtering may need to be customized heavily depending on the customer context.
 This module can be extended or considered as an example.

-* at the moment, no filtering is done on other queries than move lines
+* At the moment, no filtering is done on other queries than move lines.

 Bug Tracker
 ===========